Which is the best way to dye fabric with black tea?

 To learn how to give fabric a vintage look using black tea check out this tutorial.

-How to dye fabric using tea or coffee with cold water
+How to dye using tea or coffee with cold water

 I also like to use the Solar Dyeing Method to dye with tea or coffee.
 It’s a fun process and super cool to share with the kids.
 Check it out here!
 There is no heat dye bath required!

 This method will allow you to extract the color little by little by using the sun as your heat source.
-It’s very cool because it means that you can make your tea dyeing and coffee dyeing jars and leave them alone for a couple of weeks.
+It’s very cool because it means that you can make your dyeing jars and leave them alone for a couple of weeks.

 The color will release little by little with no effort from your part.
 I love this method and I use it lot for smaller pieces of fabric scraps and for embroidery wool yarn.